 In the Fifth Assessment Report (AR5) published in 2014, the IPCC produced several new scenarios which included CDR measures.
 In the Special Report on Global Warming of 1,5°C Report, scenarios achieving the 1.5°C target include the removalof in the order of 100 to 1000 billion tonnes of CO2 from the atmosphere in the next 80 years.
 In both reports, these measures are presented as a important to achieve ambitious climate mitigation.
 Yet, it is underlined that they do not present an alternative to immediate action to reduce greenhouse emissions.
 Furthermore, there are currently no CDR techniques ready to deployed at the scale necessary to significantly contribute to meeting the Paris Agreement goals.

-SMR is not included in any of the IPCC scenarios.
-However, both the AR5 and the 1.5°C Report mention that these technologies entail numerous uncertainties, side effects, risks and shortcomings and have particular governance and ethical implications.
+SRM is not included in any of the IPCC scenarios.
+However, both the AR5 and the 1.5°C Report mention that while these technologies may be theoretically effective, they entail numerous uncertainties, side effects, risks and shortcomings and have particular governance and ethical implications.

 The section provides resources on state of science on CATM.